Olin-DSA/DSA-18/graphs/day05/README.md

     * Rotate the front  face counterclockwise: **F**
     * Rotate the upper face counterclockwise: **U**
     * Rotate the right face counterclockwise: **R**
-    * Note that these are standard terminology in the Cube Solving community.
 * Solved - When every face is composed of four blocks of the same color.

 ![](https://i.imgur.com/1XeMT1L.png)